KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-3. Typo: Found `Magic Mirror` in file `MMM-Chess-Daily.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-Chess-Daily.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-chromecast by flo80](https://github.com/flo80/MMM-chromecast)